guardian-framework/framework/docs/pages/framework/public-cloud-only.md

 ---
-title: CLOUD-ONLY
+title: PUBLIC CLOUD ONLY
-keywords: Cloud
+keywords: Public Cloud
 sidebar: framework_sidebar
-permalink: cloud-only.html
+permalink: public-cloud-only.html
 toc: true
 summary:
 ---

-## Defining Cloud-only
+## Defining Public Cloud Only
 > By 2019, more than 30 percent of the 100 largest vendors' new software investments will have shifted from cloud-first to cloud-only.

 > The now well-established stance of cloud-first in software design and planning is gradually being augmented or replaced by cloud-only.
 This also applies to private and hybrid cloud scenarios.